Suharto

-Suharto (Note: English pronunciation: /suːˈhɑrtoʊ/ soo-HAR-toh, /id/; EVO: Soeharto.)
-(8 June 1921 – 27 January 2008) was an Indonesian military general and politician who served as the country's second and longest-serving president.
-Widely regarded as a military dictator by international observers, Suharto led Indonesia as an authoritarian regime from 1967 until his resignation in 1998 following nationwide unrest.
-His 31-year dictatorship is considered one of the most brutal and corrupt of the 20th century: he was central to the perpetration of mass killings against alleged communists and subsequent persecution of ethnic Chinese, irreligious people, and trade unionists.
+Suharto (Note: /suːˈhɑːrtoʊ/; /id/; Under the old Van Ophuijsen Spelling System, his name was spelled as Soeharto.)
+(8 June 1921 – 27 January 2008) was an Indonesian general and politician who served as the second and longest-serving president of Indonesia from 1967 to 1998.

 Suharto was born in Kemusuk, near the city of Yogyakarta, during the Dutch colonial era.
 He grew up in humble circumstances.
 His Javanese Muslim parents divorced not long after his birth, and he lived with foster parents for much of his childhood.
 During the Japanese occupation, Suharto served in the Japanese-organized Indonesian security forces.
 During Indonesia's independence struggle, he joined the newly formed Indonesian Army and rose to the rank of major general some time after full Indonesian independence was achieved.
 An attempted coup on 30 September and 1 October 1965 was countered by Suharto-led troops.
 The army subsequently led a nationwide violent anti-communist purge.
-In March 1967, the MPRS appointed Suharto as acting President, and he was appointed President the following year.
+In March 1967, the MPRS appointed Suharto as acting president, and he was appointed president the following year.
 When Suharto came to power, inflation was running at over 650%.
 He appointed an economic advisory group that implemented free market policies, and by 1969 the country entered a period of price stability.
 Suharto ordered an invasion of East Timor in 1975, followed by a 23-year occupation of the country and genocide.